rollkit/docs/tutorials/celestia-da.md

 ## 🌞 Introduction {#introduction}

 This tutorial serves as a comprehensive guide for deploying your gm-world rollup on Celestia's data availability network.
-From the Rollkit perspective, there's no difference in posting blocks to Celestia's testnet or mainnet beta.
+From the Rollkit perspective, there's no difference in posting blocks to Celestia's testnets or Mainnet Beta.

 Before proceeding, ensure that you have completed the [GM World Rollup](/tutorials/gm-world) tutorial, which covers setting up a local sovereign gm-world rollup and connecting it to a local mock DA node.

-## 🪶 Runnning a Celestia Light Node
+## 🪶 Running a Celestia light node

 Before you can start your rollup node, you need to initiate, sync, and possibly fund a light node on one of Celestia's networks: